etingof/snmpsim/README.txt

 itself into generated .snmprec data for Counter32-typed objects (ID 65).

-Produced snmprec could be used for simulation as-is or edited by hand to change variation module behaviour on on a per-OID basis..
+Produced snmprec could be used for simulation as-is or edited by hand to change variation module behaviour on on a per-OID basis.

 Delay module
 ++++++++++++